makyo/writing/work/claw17/disappearance.md

 The garage was my space.
 We'd rented half a duplex and paid extra for the side with the attached garage.
 I'd claimed it for storage and all of my painting stuff.

 So the garage was the last to go.
 I eviscerated my camping gear --- I trusted Jarred to never pull himself away from his computer long enough to even consider camping.
 My easel was easy to deal with, since I just tipped it over.
-The rickety thing clattered to pieces just shy of the front bumper of the car.
+The rickety thing clattered to pieces just shy of the front bumper of the car, a sketch of a painting, burgundy on black, landing crookedly.
 Boxes containing old clothes were turned out.
 A clock was broken most carefully.

 That was the last of the destruction in the house.
 My life isn't completely unwound.
 Not yet.
 But I'm getting there.

 First things first, I reach in the car and grab a bag of odds-and-ends fur sweepings.
 Little bits snagged here and there from shedding coworkers.
 Some from a grooming place.
 Even a bit from the mod shop's bin before I was shaved.
 I make a quick circle around the apartment, scattering fur on the most torn up bits

 I grab the TV on the way back to the garage --- a flat screen thing that we only ever used for movies --- and lay it down its back by the car.
-I give it a slight kick until it's squarely behind one of the wheels.
+I give it a slight kick until it's squarely behind one of the front wheels.

 Here we go.